CASP-Systems-BU/Gadget/README.md

     cd src
 ```

 3. To run gadget, you can use one of our config files provided in `configs` folder and run Gadget by `./gadget config.txt`.
 This example generates the state access workload for a tumbling window operator.
 The results go to a file named `gadget.log`.
 Note that to evaluate a KV store using Gadget, the KV store must be installed on the system.
+More details about how to configure Gadgat is [here](https://github.com/CASP-Systems-BU/Gadget/blob/main/configs/README.md).

 ## Major Claims